phuociser/KARSALES_Data-collection-and-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/98181828/157665811-2a244cd1-7c6f-4450-b900-264ba7807fb9.png)

 ## GIÁ
-* The first thing to do is to eliminate all price outlier as you can see it have significant amount of out-lier so in order to use have to remove all of this unuseable variables out of the model.
+* The first thing to do is to eliminate all price outlier as you can see it have significant amount of out-lier so in order to use have to remove all of this unusable variables out of the model.

 ![image](https://user-images.githubusercontent.com/98181828/157663266-f3188a9a-e5d5-4eb2-895a-e049d59e89c7.png).